shunzhangli/CS400X-team28/README.md

        * GitHub username 3:       name 3:
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+   Saturday Oct27 4:00 p.m
    * How long did it take your team to complete this exercise?
+   About one hour of editting files but another hour to paly with github

 ## Table of Contents